Blog / Research

 Large-scale vendor and third-party audits.
 Independent test runs published through 2025 and early 2026 — including a 100,000-text audit of GPTZero by Ryne AI and roundup tests by walterwrites.ai and Skywork.ai — have continued to report ESL false-positive rates in the 50–60% range against native-speaker rates in the high single digits.
 Pangram and Originality.ai publish lower numbers in their own marketing, but those are vendor-controlled benchmarks, not independent audits.

 Litigation.
 A publicly reported February 2025 case at Yale involved a student suing the university over a wrongful suspension after GPTZero flagged an exam.
 The complaint specifically cites discrimination against non-native English speakers, drawing directly on the Liang et al. findings.
-Cases of this shape have proliferated through 2025 and early 2026, and the underlying disparate-impact theory has begun to attract class-action interest.
+Cases of this shape have proliferated through 2025 and into 2026, and the underlying disparate-impact theory has begun to attract class-action interest.
 We covered the broader false-positive problem in detail when the case volume started rising.

 The point is not that any single 2025–26 study is definitive.
 It's that the disparate-impact pattern keeps replicating across study designs, datasets, and detector versions.
 That is what a structural finding looks like.